 They are some of the most interesting organisms on earth, with their diverse and unique group of species.
-Not only are crustaceans an excellent natural way of controlling the marine population, but they themselves also serve as a tasty and nutritious meal to various beings (including us, human beings).
+Not only are crustaceans an excellent natural way of controlling the marine population, but they also serve as a tasty and nutritious meal to various beings (including us, human beings).

 Being a part of the arthropod phylum, crustaceans are just so many that not all of them even move in the same way.
-In fact, not all of them even move!
+Not all of them even move!
 Many crustaceans, such as Barnacles, cannot move from one place to the other.
 They are stuck to a part of the seabed (sometimes stuck to the body of large fishes!) and they can just put their fins out of their shell to have food.

 What are some Examples of Crustaceans?